vasconita/using-material-ui-webpack-externalizing-react/README.md

 # Why?

-It seem Webpack resolver doesn't filter externals inside sources of referenced node packages in node_modules.
+It seems Webpack resolver doesn't filter externals inside sources of referenced node packages in node_modules.
 Probably it makes sense thinking about package name collision.

-The problem of second example is it has a reference to react-addons-pure-render-mixin package (that in fact is just a link to react package again).
-Since this import webpack stop resolving react as external.
+The problem of second example is it has a reference to **react-addons-pure-render-mixin** package (that in fact is just a link to react package again).
+Since this *import* statement webpack stop resolving react as external.